DavidVerdier/DiscuteaRatingBundle/README.md

 ## 1) Installation

-### A) Download and install DCSRatingBundle
+### A) Download and install DiscuteaRatingBundle

-To install DCSRatingBundle run the following command
+To install DiscuteaRatingBundle run the following command

 	bash $ php composer.phar require damianociarla/rating-bundle